Buying real estate in Congo-Kinshasa?

 Will I pay tax twice in the US and DR Congo in 2026?

-As of early 2026, US citizens owning property in DR Congo face a real risk of being taxed in both countries on rental income and capital gains, since both the US and DR Congo can claim taxing rights over this income.
+As of early 2026, there is a real risk of double taxation on rental income and capital gains from property in DR Congo, since both the US and DR Congo can claim taxing rights on the same income, but the US Foreign Tax Credit is the main tool available to reduce the impact.

 Do I need FATCA reporting when buying in DR Congo?